RosarioB/ethereum-simple-contract/README.md

 ## Warning
 Be careful with your seed phrase: if you have some real Ether on your Ethereum account on the main Ethereum network and someone gets the seed phrase you can lose your money.
 I suggest you to use a different Ethereum account only to work with the Sepolia network.
 To get the Ether on the Sepolia network you can use a faucet like [this](https://sepolia-faucet.pk910.de/#/).

-## Code Source
-This code is adapted from the course [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/?couponCode=24T6MT62024) by Stephen Grider, with some modifications.